Albanian cuisine: Pastries and desserts

-Trileçe is an Albanian adaptation of the Spanish Tres leches.
-It is a sponge cake made of three milks from cow's, goat's and water buffaloes, while cow's milk and cream are used commonly.
-According to Hürriyet, Albania was the first country to introduce the dessert from South America into the area.
-It is believed that the popularity of Brazilian soap operas in Albania led local chefs to reverse-engineer the dessert and then the speciality spread over to Turkey.
+Trileçe is an Albanian adaptation of the Latin American tres leches cake.
+It is a sponge cake made of three milks from cow, goat and water buffaloes, while cow's milk and cream are used commonly.
+According to Hürriyet, Albania was the first country to introduce the dessert from America into the area.
+It is believed that the popularity of Latin American soap operas in Albania led local chefs to reverse-engineer the dessert and then the speciality spread over to Turkey.

-Ashure, the world oldest dessert, is served especially during Muslim (Bektashi) holidays in Albania.
+Ashure, the world's oldest dessert, is served especially during Muslim (Bektashi) holidays in Albania.
 It is a congee that is made of a mixture consisting of grains, nuts as well as fruits and dried fruits.

-Homemade panettone, an Italian type of sweet bread loaf, is usually prepared and particularly enjoyed for Christmas and New Year in Albania.

-Lokum is a Turkish candy eaten in Albania.